asurati/wip.src/content/post/2021-10-22-g73-nv4b-demo-gpu-passthru-edid.md

 ### **Display Path Summary**

-A HDMI display is plugged onto the physical connector found on the middle bracket.
+An HDMI display is plugged onto the physical connector found on the middle bracket.
 The corresponding Connector entry has the index 1, shown in the driver's output as